 Background Article Abraham Hannibal Abraham Petrovič Hannibal (circa 1696-1781) was a central figure during the early stages of the African Diaspora in Russia.
 He was one of the first Russian Enlightenment thinkers and the great-grandfather of the most important poet and creator of the modern Russian language, Alexander Pushkin.

-series of seminars Academia Silesia German, Polish, Silesian, European?
+Series of seminars Academia Silesia German, Polish, Silesian, European?
 Identity and memory are complex, constantly changing and not always easy to put into words.
 So it’s just as well that they become the focus of attention for one week as part of "Academia Silesia" at the HAUS SCHLESIEN!

 Cultural institute | Research institute Adalbert Stifter Verein e.V.
 (Adalbert Stifter Association) The Adalbert Stifter Association cultivates and promotes German-Czech dialogue.
 It keeps the German-Bohemian cultural heritage alive and contributes to a better knowledge of the common culture and its European contexts.